Alex Salmond: Arrangements

 On 16 October, it was announced that plans to draft in the RAF to fly his body back to Scotland was rejected on the fear that it would break RAF protocol of only flying deceased members of the royal family back to the United Kingdom; instead, it was initially speculated that the Scottish Government would pay the cost to charter a flight to return Salmond's body.
 It was later confirmed that a private individual would pay the sum for Salmond's body to be returned on a private flight.
 It was subsequently revealed that the private individual responsible for financing the repatriation of Salmond's body was the Scottish businessman Tom Hunter.

 Salmond's body left North Macedonia on 18 October with his coffin draped in the flag of Scotland by his colleague Tasmina Ahmed-Sheikh.
 As the coffin approached the plane to return to Scotland, it was given a guard of honour by the Army of North Macedonia.
-His body returned back in Scotland at around 2pm GMT following the flights landing at Aberdeen Airport, in which his arrival was marked by members of his family and the acting leader of the Alba Party, Kenny MacAskill, with a lone piper playing as the coffin disembarked the plane.
+His body returned in Scotland at around 2pm GMT following the flights landing at Aberdeen Airport, in which his arrival was marked by members of his family and the acting leader of the Alba Party, Kenny MacAskill, with a lone piper playing as the coffin disembarked the plane.
 A group of bikers, known as the "Yes Bikers", led Salmond's cortège to a funeral home in Fraserburgh.